-Ardijah's origins lay in a South Auckland nightclub where, in 1980, bass player Ryan Monger spotted singer (and future wife) Betty-Ann at a talent quest.
+Ardijah's origins lay in a South Auckland nightclub where, in 1980, bass player Ryan Monga spotted singer (and future wife) Betty-Ann at a talent quest.
 By the late 80s the band's sweet poly funk sound had staked its place in New Zealand's musical landscape, with popular tracks like 'Time Makes a Wine', 'Jammin' and 'Watchin' U'.
-Numerous accolades and albums have followed and Ardijah have consistently toured their brand of contemporary Aotearoa r'n'b.
+Numerous accolades and albums have followed and Ardijah have continued to tour their brand of contemporary Aotearoa r'n'b.

 After ten years performing together, Ardijah released their debut album Take a Chance to platinum sales and a 1988 NZ Music Award for Most Promising Group.
 One of three Top 10 hits off the album, 'Time Makes a Wine' is punctuated by clever light direction and a bright colour palette.
 All the way through silhouettes, smoke and an upright bass add to the video’s visual appeal.
 A few questionable hairstyles aside however, it’s the bright animation, reminiscent of A-ha’s classic Take On Me video (and only a couple of years after), that proves the most eye-catching.